aaronfrary/owlbear-tidy-text/README.md

 # Tidy Text

-An extension for [Owlbear Rodeo](https://www.owlbear.rodeo/) to allow toggling the visibility of image labels.
+A lightweight extension for [Owlbear Rodeo](https://www.owlbear.rodeo/) to quickly toggle the visibility of image labels.

 ![Interface Demo](./docs/demo.gif)

+## Installation

+Use the "Add Custom Extension" button in Owlbear Rodeo, then paste in `https://tidytext.toadkingdom.com/manifest.json` as the Install Link.

 ## Usage